KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 ::: tip

 - Showing only the relevant part.
-- Look for the key `vout` which has an array of `jsons` in the decoded transaction.
+- in the decoded transaction, look for the key `vout` which is an array of `jsons` .
 - Each of these `jsons` represents a different `vout`
 - The one useful for us is the one that has
   `"type": "pubkey"` in it.